What is The Longest Table?

 1. Register & get your Goodie Bag

 Once you register online you’ll then receive your awesome FREE Host Goodie Bag packed full of everything you need to help plan and put on your Longest Table!
-Stay tuned for details on how you can be involved in 2019.
+Sign up now.

 2. Plan & Invite

 Your Longest Table be as fancy or as laid back as you like; whether it’s a pizza or burger night or an elaborate dinner!
 Let your mates know the details ASAP so they can join you to #forkcancer!
 Use the downloadable Invite Templates or invite friends easily and ask them to donate via email using your Host Dashboard which you can access once you register.